 Arrival / Departure time

-The example above draws an isochrone map assuming the user needs to depart at 6pm rather than arrive at this time – similar to how the standard ‘near me’ search works.
+The example below is an isochrone map assuming the user needs to arrive at 6pm rather than depart at this time – similar to how the standard ‘near me’ search works.
 Switching to arrival time would change this shape as the example below shows.

 Use case for generating maps with an arrival time: someone searching for a new job can see which locations are reachable within a 1 hour commute if they were to arrive at 9am.
 It assumes the user can depart from the point of origin up to 1 hour before their specified arrival time.